zS1L3NT/ts-bun-gitcache/README.md

 ## Features

--   Two way syncing between Github and Notion
+-   Reads all my repositories and displays them in my Notion board
 -   Syncs data about Repositories
     -   Name
     -   Description